alessio/camorama/README.md

 The `Edit/Preferences` menu allows to setup several properties related to image capture:

-- General:
+- `General`:
   - Automatic capture: enables periodic screen shots.
     When selected, allows to select the capture interval.

-- local capture: adjust the parameters for local capture/screen shots.
+- `Local Capture`: adjust the parameters for local capture/screen shots.
    - directory - dir where captures will be saved
    - filename - filename for captures
    - append time to filename - should camorama append the time